Skip to content

 # Verify policy

-k describe networkpolicy allow-client
+kubectl describe networkpolicy allow-client

 # Cleanup

-k delete networkpolicy allow-client
+kubectl delete networkpolicy allow-client

-k delete pod server client other
+kubectl delete pod server client other --force

 Terminal window